AdrianWnek/AdrianWnek/README.md

-👋<h1>- Hello there!
+<h1>👋Hello there!
 I’m Adrian!
 I'm from Poland and I live in Chicago, IL</h1>

 👀 I’m interested in coding and I think it's Cool!

-💻My Skills: Coding Basics (HTML, CSS, JavaScript).
+💻My Skills: (HTML, CSS, JavaScript).

 📖Full-time student at DevMountain Coding Bootcamp.